schmonz/nbvm/README.md

 To mitigate the risk of that going poorly, I can always roll back to last week's.

+To mitigate the risk of not being able to run all my stuff on some other platform tomorrow, I have [a couple dozen VMs](https://github.com/schmonz/package-builders).

 To mitigate the tedium, I automate as much as possible.

 This is the automation.